drago87/ST-Character-Maker/SillyTavern Character Maker/Variabels.md

-appearanceTraits - can be None appearanceTraitsDetails - Will be None if appearanceTraits = None appearanceTraitsEffect - Will be None if appearanceTraits = None
+appearanceTraits - can be None appearanceTraitsDetails - Will be None if appearanceTraits = None appearanceTraitsEffect - Will be None if appearanceTraits = None parsedAppearanceTraits - Will be None if appearanceTraits = None

 outfitHeadDescription
 parsedAccessories